ryanmillerdev/snapple-facts/README.md

 0. Make sure you have Cordova installed: `npm install -g cordova`.

+1. Ensure NPM dependencies are installed: `npm install`.

-1. Make Sure You Have the Latest Version of Ionic CLI: `npm install -g ionic@beta`
+2. Make Sure You Have the Latest Version of Ionic CLI: `npm install -g ionic@beta`

-2. Ensure native dependencies are installed with `ionic state restore`.
+3. Ensure native dependencies are installed with `ionic state restore`.

-2. Run `ionic serve` And :boom:!
+4. Run `ionic serve` And :boom:!
 Or run `ionic build ios` to generate an XCode project for your iOS device.